solana-labs/solana/book/src/testnet-participation.md

 $ solana-wallet --url http://127.0.0.1:8899 get-slot
 ```

-Until your validator has caught up it will not be able to vote successfully and
+Until your validator has caught up, it will not be able to vote successfully and
 stake cannot be delegated to it.

 Also if you find the cluster's slot advancing faster than yours, you will likely